Guide to the quality and safety of organs for transplantation

-This 2nd Edition of the Guide to the quality and safety of tissues and cells for human application contains information and guidance for all professionals involved in identifying potential donors, managing the process of donation after death, bone marrow and cord blood collection, tissue and cell processing and storage (including assisted reproductive technology), and in the auditing of establishments and organisations responsible for human application of tissues and cells.
+This 3rd Edition of the Guide to the quality and safety of tissues and cells for human application contains information and guidance for all professionals involved in identifying potential donors, transplant co-ordinators managing the process of donation after death, bone marrow and cord blood collection centres, fertility clinics, tissue establishments processing and storing tissues and cells, testing laboratories, organisations responsible for human application, inspectors auditing the establishments, and Health Authorities responsible for tissues and cells for human application.

 The Guide is divided into three parts.
 Part A (Chapters 1-15) contains general requirements applicable to all tissue establishments and organisations involved in the donation, procurement, testing, processing, preservation, storage and distribution of tissues and cells.
 Part B (Chapters 16-25) contains specific guidelines and requirements for the various tissue and cell types.
 The new Part C (Chapters 26-29) of this guide introduces novel therapeutic approaches, most of them under development, such as cell-based therapies, decellularisation techniques and the use of natural scaffolds for clinical application, or the human application of other human-derived substances such as breast milk, faecal microbiota, platelet-rich plasma or serum eye drops.
 This section includes not only tissues and cells that are already in routine use in patients but others that are in research and development and are currently undergoing clinical trials.